nest/nest-simulator/doc/userdoc/guides/built-in_timers.rst

 ---------------

-Detailed built-in timers can be activated (and again deactivated) prior to compilation through the cmake flag ``-Dwith-detailed-timers=ON``.
+Detailed built-in timers can be activated (and again deactivated) prior to compilation through the CMake flag ``-Dwith-detailed-timers=ON``.
 They provide further insights into the time NEST spends in different phases of the simulation cycle, but they can impact the runtime.
 Therefore, detailed timers are by default inactive.

-If detailed timers are active, the following time measurements are available in the kernel dictionary:
+If detailed timers are active, the following time measurements are available as kernel attributes:

 +--------------------------------+----------------------------------+----------------------------------+
 |Name                            |Explanation                       |Part of                           |